Rybec/pyRTOS/README.md

 <ul>

 This begins execution.
 This function will only return when all tasks have terminated.
 In most cases, tasks will not terminate and this will never return.
+Note that this means no code after this will ever be run.

 </ul><ul>